MehtaPlusTutoring/studentprojects/README.md

 ## 1.5 hour workshops

+We teach workshops in the fall (certain yeras) to students individually or in conjunction with organizations.
+Please reach out to us if you are interested in holding a workshop for your organization.

 JavaScript Fall-themed Animations using p5.js

-Python Animal-themed game using Pygame Halloween-Themed Mobile App using React Native Augmented Reality Turkeys using Unity and Vuforia Holiday-themed Digital Greeting Cards using HTML, CSS
+Python Animal-themed game using Pygame

+Halloween-Themed Mobile App using React Native

+Augmented Reality Turkeys using Unity and Vuforia

+Holiday-themed Digital Greeting Cards using HTML, CSS

+Graph Theory Math Mystery Theater

+## Talks

+We also give free talks to non-profits on various topics (artificial intelligence, profile-building for university applications, etc.) so please reach out to us if you are interested in hosting a talk.

 If you have any questions, please reach out to info@mehtaplustutoring.com and make sure to join our mailing list!